aregm/nff-go/README.md

 ## Changing the DPDK sources

-If you use the **make** command from YANFF directories, the DPDK driver is downloaded automatically.
+If you use the **make** command from NFF-Go directories, the DPDK driver is downloaded automatically.

 ## Contributing

-If you want to contribute to YANFF, check our [Contributing guide](https://github.com/intel-go/yanff/blob/master/CONTRIBUTING.md).
-We also recommend checking the 'janitorial' bugs in our list of open issues; these bugs can be solved without an extensive knowledge of YANFF.
+If you want to contribute to NFF-Go, check our [Contributing guide](https://github.com/intel-go/yanff/blob/master/CONTRIBUTING.md).
+We also recommend checking the 'janitorial' bugs in our list of open issues; these bugs can be solved without an extensive knowledge of NFF-Go.
 We would love to help you start contributing.

-You can reach the YANFF development team via our [mailing list](mailto:areg.melik-adamyan@intel.com).
+You can reach the NFF-Go development team via our [mailing list](mailto:areg.melik-adamyan@intel.com).